 SUSAN I. GAULT-BROWN

-Susan Gault-Brown is a fintech regulatory partner in the Washington, D.C., office of Wilson Sonsini Goodrich & Rosati.
-She advises participants in the fintech and financial services industries—including fintech companies, investment advisers, exempt reporting advisers, broker-dealers, funding portals, private funds, money services businesses, money transmitters, lenders, commodity trading advisers, and commodity pool operators—on regulatory, transactional, and counseling matters involving the securities and commodities laws and the laws applicable to payments and lending.
+Susan Gault-Brown is a practice group leader of Wilson Sonsini Goodrich & Rosati's fintech regulatory practice and a member of the firm's Washington, D.C., office.
+She advises participants in the fintech and financial services industries—including fintech companies, cryptocurrency and blockchain products, investment advisers, exempt reporting advisers, broker-dealers, funding portals, private funds, money services businesses, money transmitters, lenders, commodity trading advisers, and commodity pool operators—on regulatory, transactional, and counseling matters involving the securities and commodities laws and the laws applicable to payments and lending.
 Susan also regularly provides advice with respect to exemptions, no-action letters, and other forms of regulatory relief.

 Susan advises her clients in connection with the following issues, among others: